Document Graph for Neural Machine Translation: Experiments

-All data are lower-cased, tokenized and segmented into subword units using the byte-pair encoding (BPE)~\cite{sennrich2015neural}.
+The statistics of the datasets are reported in Table~\ref{tab:data}.
 For the Chinese language, we segment the data set with the jieba toolkit but the Moses tokenizer.pl for the other languages.
-Following ~\citeauthor{zhang-etal-2018-improving}~\shortcite{zhang-etal-2018-improving} and ~\citeauthor{voita-etal-2018-context}~\shortcite{voita-etal-2018-context}, we apply BPE for each language on En-Fr,En-Ru and En-De with 32k merge steps.
-For the Zh-En task, we use 30k merge step for each language.
+WMT19 and Opensubtitle are will pre-processed by ~\citet{scherrer-etal-2019-analysing} and ~\citet{voita-etal-2018-context}.